Good University Guide 2023

 The spacious Garscube campus, four miles from Gilmorehill in the northwest of the city, hosts the veterinary school and outdoor sports pitches.
 Liberal arts and teaching courses are delivered in Dumfries, where more than £13 million has been spent on sporting and social facilities.

-The university has more than 3,400 residential places, enough to guarantee accommodation for new undergraduates.
-Glasgow’s sports union supports more than 50 clubs and activities and there are purpose-built sports facilities on the Gilmorehill and Garscube campuses.
-The Stevenson Building on the Gilmorehill campus includes a 25m swimming pool, indoor cycle studio, squash courts and a strength and conditioning suite.
+There are purpose-built sports facilities on the Gilmorehill campus, where 350 classes and sports activities take place each month, and at the Garscube site, which hosts 70 sporting activities a month.
+The campus has a 25m swimming pool, indoor cycle studio, squash courts and a strength and conditioning suite.
 At Garscube students have access to all-weather and grass pitches as well as a cricket oval and tennis courts.

 Performance